 This line of dialogue–spoken directly to a police officer–is from the 1997 film “Liar, Liar’ starring Jim Carey as Fletcher, a lawyer who chronically lies until his son’s magic birthday wish renders him incapable of telling anything but the truth for 24 hours.
 Hilarity ensues.

 But what if that ‘magic birthday wish’ were real?
 What if there was an algorithm that could listen to, or read, someone’s statements to sift the lies from the truth?
 And what if anyone could use it undetected?

-This scenario is closer than anyone would believe according to Steven Hyde, an assistant professor of management in Boise State’s College of Business and Economics.
+This hypothetical scenario is closer to coming true than anyone would believe, according to Steven Hyde, an assistant professor of management in Boise State’s College of Business and Economics.
 Alongside colleagues at University of Texas San Antonio, Arizona State University and University of Nevada Las Vegas, Hyde conducted a study using artificial intelligence to see if it could distinguish when CEOs were lying to financial analysts.
 The research study can be viewed at: http://doi.org/10.1002/smj.3546.

 By measuring 32 linguistic features that are associated with willful deception, the AI program was able to sort the CEOs’ truth from the lies with up to 84% accuracy.